Piper Sandler Companies

 Areas of Concern

-The stock receives a Fundamental Health Score of 61.3/100 based on profitability, valuation, growth, and balance sheet metrics.
-The C+ grade reflects average fundamentals, with notable risks in certain areas.
+The stock receives a Fundamental Health Score of 91.8/100 based on profitability, valuation, growth, and balance sheet metrics.
+The A grade reflects excellent fundamentals and strong overall stability.

 Fundamental Health Score